simrenbasra/simys-blog/_posts/2025-08-31-email_genie_part7.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_7/cover_photo.jpg" alt="Cover photo" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 In my last post, I explored different modelling techniques in an attempt to build a classifier for emails.
-Despite trying a range of traditional methods and even fine-tuning a DistilBERT model, the results weren’t great… all models struggled - with performance less than 70%.
+Despite trying a range of traditional methods and even fine-tuning a DistilBERT model, the results weren’t great… all models struggled and performance was less than 70%.
 I think the main reason for this was either: lack of data in the labelled dataset for the model to learn well or lack of separation in vector space between the embeddings.

-Rather than spending more time labelling data, I decided to change the scope of my project to vector databases and similarity search!
-Not only have vector databases have been on my list of things to try for a while, and instead of forcing emails into predefined labels, I thought what if we could explore the dataset more naturally?
+So, I decided to change the scope of my project to vector databases and similarity search!
+Vector databases have been on my list of things to try for a while and instead of forcing emails into predefined labels, I thought what if we could explore the dataset more naturally?

 The Enron email dataset is messy, but offers lots of insights.
-It includes everything from business strategy and trading activity to casual office chat.
+It includes everything from business and trading activity to casual office chat.
 With a vector database, we can search by meaning rather than exact keywords, so we can search for themes like:

 - Corporate culture: bonuses, employee performance